100 Funny Trivia Questions and Answers Printable Quizzes

 Rassolnik is a traditional Russian soup made from pickled cucumbers, pearl barley, and pork or beef kidneys.

-87. The U.S. Postal Service estimated to get an average of how many personal mails per household every week?
+87. The U.S. Postal Service is estimated to get an average of how many personal mails per household every week?

 0.5 pieces